criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 > * tan(γc)=f(λ) --> `equivalent conicity` for each movement wavelength of a (equivalent) conical profile, at a specific lateral displacement (wave amplitude).

 <img align="right" width="500" src="https://user-images.githubusercontent.com/53323058/230651010-9eef1df9-c020-47aa-b1ca-87671a28effe.png">
+For the described method of determination the following assumptions are used:
+ in the calculation both the wheel and the rail are considered rigid;
+ wheels are symmetrical in revolution and are represented by a single profile for each wheel;
+ rails are straight, parallel to each other and represented by a single profile for each rail;
+ wheel does not penetrate into the rail: only point contacts are considered;

+This is done by the following procedure:
+a) determine the wheel and rail profiles, either by measurement of real profiles or by a theoretical calculation for theoretical profiles;
+b) determine the ∆r = f(y) characteristic giving, for each lateral movement y of the wheelset on the track, the difference between the right-hand and the left-hand rolling radius ∆r = r1 – r2;
+c) determine the equivalent conicity for a lateral movement yˆ of the wheelset on the track.

+  Reference profiles in Annex D must be smoothed by interpolation, which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
+  Starting from this function the equivalent conicity is calculated as a function of the amplitude of the oscillation.

+* The reference profiles used, whose are defined for benchmark calculations in the Annex D to test the algorithm in a wide range of conditions, have been smoothed by cubic interpolation which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.

 The main factors that influence the determination of the equivalent conicity have been included, such as: